Topping chooser

 Tapioca pearls

-The original.
-Invented in Taiwan in the 1980s, these are marble-sized balls made from cassava starch (tapioca).
-They’re boiled until chewy, then soaked in sugar syrup.
-The color is usually dark brown or black, which comes from brown sugar or caramel coloring, the starch itself is off-white when cooked.
+Tapioca pearls are marble-sized balls made from cassava starch.
+Shops boil them until chewy, then hold them in sugar syrup.
+The color is usually dark brown or black from brown sugar or caramel coloring, but the starch itself is light before it is cooked.

 Flavor: neutral-sweet.
 The syrup they’re soaked in does most of the flavor work.

-Best with: classic milk teas, brown sugar boba, Thai tea, anything where you want a substantial textural contrast.
+Best with: classic milk teas, brown sugar boba, Thai tea, taro milk tea, matcha milk tea, coffee milk tea, and anything where you want a substantial chew.

 Worst with: delicate fruit teas where the syrup flavor of the pearls fights the fruit.